Overview

 by Dr. Kusumita P. Pedersen

 Sri Chinmoy is widely known as the exponent of a spirituality of transformation, a philosopher, a poet, a musician and artist, a humanitarian, and a server of peace.… For his entire life, Sri Chinmoy cherished a most intimate inner connection with Sri Ramakrishna, whom he profoundly loved and held in the highest possible regard.
-In addition to the special kinship claimed by many Bengalis, this connection was a spiritual one.
-Read this PDF article on page 120.
+In addition to the special kinship claimed by many Bengalis, this connection was a spiritual one. this PDF article on page 120.